 Yes, asking for help is a skill.
 Learn how to do it well in this space

-Many people badly underestimate the need for good BVM skills.
-Don’t be one of them
+Many people badly underestimate the need for good BVM skills when developing their airway management skills.
+Don’t be one of them.

 The supraglottic airway device (SAD) has lots of advantages.
 In this space we demonstrate all you need to know to use these important devices